Hack-Hut/CrabStick/README.md

     * Payload double encoder
     * Payload obfuscation
 6. **Upgrade Local file inclusion to remote code execution.**
-    * Log poisioning
+    * Log poisioning (Work in progress)
         * Apache
         * Apache2
         * Vsftpd
         * SSHd
         * Mail
-    * PHP cookie session injection
+    * PHP cookie session injection (Work in progress)
 7. **If Crabsick cannot escilate to RCE, a dictionary attack on sensitive file's can be performed.**
-    * Use HTTP status codes to find out if the file:
+    * Use HTTP status codes to find out if the file:(Work in progress)
         * Is readable
         * Is does not exist
         * Is not readable by the current user